pilosophos/pilosophos.github.io/src/writing/xbox-360-development-tools.md

 </div>

 If you encounter a network error during installation, **before you close the installer** do the following:
 1. Navigate to `%LOCALAPPDATA%\Microsoft\GFWLive\Downloads`.
-There will be two installer files here. <span class="muted">If there aren't any, you closed the GFWLive installed prematurely and you need to get back to the network error screen.</span>
+There will be two installer files here. <span class="muted">If there aren't any, you closed the GFWLive installer prematurely and you need to get back to the network error screen.</span>
 2. Run both installers in any order.
 3. Close the GFWLive installer and GFWLive should be installed.